-Washington grew but not enough to get another House seat, Census figures show
+Washington grew but not enough to get another House seat, census figures show

-That’s a 13.2% increase in population, but it’s not enough for Washington to gain a seat in the House of Representatives.
-The Census figures are used for reapportioning Congress and legislative seats.
+That’s a 13.2% increase in population, but it’s not enough for Washington to add to its 10 seats in the U.S. House of Representatives.
+The census figures are used for reapportioning seats in the U.S. House and in the Legislature.

-The 2020 Census also showed mean household income statewide in 2019 dollars was $73,775, the mean commute time for people 16 years and older was 28 minutes and that 93.8% of Washington households had a computer.
+The 2020 census also found that the mean household income statewide in 2019 dollars was $73,775, the mean commute time for people 16 years and older was 28 minutes, and 93.8% of Washington households had a computer.

-The newly released Census data also showed that 78.5% of Washingtonians identified their race as white, 4.4% as Black, 9.6% as Asian and 13% as Hispanic or Latino.
+The newly released census data also showed that 78.5% of Washingtonians identified their race as white, 4.4% as Black, 9.6% as Asian and 13% as Hispanic or Latino.

-Though the Census data will not alter the state’s representation in Washington, D.C., the redistricting committee for the state will still be meeting to decide whether to redraw political boundaries.
+Though the census data will not alter the state’s representation in Washington, D.C., the redistricting commission for the state will still meet to decide whether to redraw political boundaries.

-Washington will not gain clout in Congress as the once-a-decade reapportionment of the 435 seats in the United States House of Representatives plays out this year.
+Washington will not gain clout in Congress as the once-a-decade reapportionment of the 435 seats in the U.S. House of Representatives plays out this year.

-Seven states, led by Texas and Florida, are expected to gain House seats, while 10 stand to lose seats, including California for the first time, according to an analysis by the nonpartisan Brookings Institution.
-Oregon will gain a seat.
+Texas, Florida, Oregon, Colorado, Montana and North Carolina gained U.S. House seats, while seven states lost seats, including California for the first time.

-The U.S. Census announced Monday that the total population of the United States is 331,449,281 as the country grew at its second-slowest rate in history, 7.4%.
+The U.S. Census Bureau announced Monday that the total population of the United States is 331,449,281 as the country grew at its second-slowest rate in history, 7.4%.
 The slowest growth was between 1930 and 1940.
-However, the increase in Washington state’s population contributed to the 9.2% growth in the West as that region and the South increased and East and North portions of the nation decreased in population.
+However, the increase in Washington state’s population contributed to the 9.2% growth in the West as that region and the South increased and the East and North portions of the nation decreased in population.

-That could take some of the drama out of the state’s 2021 redistricting process, set to begin this month.
+Washington’s no-change status at the U.S. House level could take some of the drama out of the state’s 2021 redistricting process, set to begin this month.
 Unlike a decade ago, when the state was awarded an additional House seat, there will be no need to drastically redraw political boundaries to squeeze in a new district.

 Still, political flashpoints loom as Republicans and Democrats prepare to hash out new maps for the state’s 10 congressional and 49 legislative districts, a process controlled by a bipartisan redistricting commission.

-Note: This story was updated to report that seven states, not 10, lost a U.S. House seat.